Get 80% off your plan for your first 3 months*

 What are the five key components of an executive summary?

-A strong executive summary typically includes:
+A strong executive summary typically includes five key components:

 When should you write the executive summary?